 The countries in the Middle East gained their independence in the 19th century after World War I.

-Turkish People are not Arabs.
-Turkish people have Central Asian ancestry.
-For this reason, Turkish people are genetically most similar to Greek, South Italian people with Central Asian DNA. source
+Additionally, Turkish people are genetically most similar to Greek and South Italian people with Central Asian DNA. source

 The Turkish language is closer to the Korean or Hungarian Language than the Arabic language.
 Click on my articles to read more about Turkish Language Origins or the Difference between the Turkish and Arabic Languages.